Two approaches to the holomorphic modular bootstrap: Two approaches

 \subsection{Going from quasi-characters to admissible ones}

 The new solutions $\mathbb{Y}_i$ may have integral coefficients that may not be non-negative.
 As mentioned earlier, we then call them quasi-characters.
-However, it may happen that taking linear combinations, may lead to admissible solutions\cite{Chandra:2018pjq}.
+An important fact is that the $\mathbb{Y}_i$ have the same multiplier as $\mathbb{X}$.
+Thus taking linear combinations of $\mathbb{X}$ with the $\mathbb{Y}_i$, with coefficients that are polynomials in the $J$ function, does not affect the modular properties.
+This may lead to admissible solutions\cite{Chandra:2018pjq}.
+We do not modify the $\mathbb{Y}_i$ by changing signs of one of the rows or exchanging rows as we did in the Ising model example.
+This generically changes the multiplier and we can no longer take linear combinations.